Design of infrared microspectrometers based on phase-modulated axilenses: microspectrometers with modulated axilenses in the MWIR

+Finally, we explore the applicability of our device concept to the MWIR wavelength range and we design the 2D modulated axilenses for optimal performance at $\lambda=5{\mu}m$.
 Our results are shown in Fig. \ref{Fig7} where devices are designed according to Eq. \ref{phase profile of axilens} with $\lambda=5~{\mu}m$.
 All the other device parameters of the device are the same as described in Fig. \ref{Fig6}.
 In particular, Fig. \ref{Fig7} (a) displays the diffracted 2D intensity distribution sampled on a $45^\circ$ plane of different radiation across the $4-6{\mu}m$ spectrum.
 We also show in Fig. \ref{Fig7} (b) the 1D normalized intensity cuts corresponding to different incident wavelengths indicated by the white dashed line in Fig. \ref{Fig7} (a).
 A clear spectral separation of the different incoming wavelengths at two focused locations on the same achromatic plane is observed.
 Therefore, our device concept can also be utilized for focusing grating behavior across the MWIR spectral range.
 Furthermore, we quantify its focusing efficiency and angular diffraction behavior at $z=300{\mu}m$ plane in Figs. \ref{Fig7} (c) and (d), respectively.
 The device still shows a focusing efficiency around $50\%$ over a broadband range ($4-6 {\mu}m$).
 Similar to the previous LWIR case, we now obtain an angular dispersion in Fig. \ref{Fig7} (d) as $\frac{d\theta}{d\lambda}=9*10^{-5}~rad/nm$.
-Therefore, the minimum resolvable wavelength interval for the MWIR implementation is $\Delta\lambda=165nm$ at $\lambda_0=5{\mu}m$.
+Therefore, the minimum resolvable wavelength interval for the MWIR implementation is $\Delta\lambda=165nm$ at $\lambda_c=5{\mu}m$.
 We further show the SR compared to a same-size Fresnel lens with $f_0=300{\mu}m$ in Fig. \ref{Fig7} (e).
 We observe that the modulated axilens features a much broader spectral response across the MWIR.
 Finally, in Fig. \ref{Fig7} (f), we show the calculated cross talk ratio using Eq. \ref{cross talk} with $\lambda_0$ =3 ${\mu}m$, which demonstrates even better performance compared to the LWIR implementations.